leerob/comprs/docs/deflate.md

 "to be or not [copy 6 chars from 13 back]"
 ```

-That's 14 characters plus a small reference — already shorter.
+That's 14 characters plus a small reference.
 But we can go further: the reference "(6, 13)" uses common values that we can encode with fewer bits than spelling out "to be".

 This is DEFLATE in a nutshell:

 1. **LZ77**: Find the repeated "to be" and replace it with a back-reference
 2. **Huffman**: Encode those references (and remaining literals) with optimal bit codes